 Start With High-Frequency Words

-Language acquisition research consistently shows that the most commonly used 1,000 words make up the majority of everyday conversation.
+Language acquisition research consistently shows that the most commonly used 1,000 words make up approximately 80% of everyday conversation, according to frequency analyses by linguists like nation.
 Focusing on these builds fast, practical fluency.
 Tools like frequency dictionaries or apps (such as Duolingo or Memrise) target these key terms early on.

 Emphasize Pronunciation From Day One